Do you want to really know you are part of something larger? Join…

 ― Eugene Gendlin

-Join me in this course where I’ll show you how:
+Join me and Peter Gill in this course where we’ll show you how:

 - Focusing inwardly can open you up to a vast universe of interconnectedness